How we can help you

 Prepacked for direct sale or PPDS is food which is packaged at the same place it is offered or sold to consumers and is in this packaging before it is ordered or selected.

-From 1 October 2021, the requirements for prepacked for direct sale (PPDS) food labelling will change in Wales, England, and Northern Ireland.
-The new labelling will help protect your consumers by providing potentially life-saving allergen information on the packaging.
+The requirements for prepacked for direct sale (PPDS) food labelling will change in Wales, England, and Northern Ireland on 1 October 2021.
+The new labelling protects your consumers by providing potentially life-saving allergen information on the packaging.

 Any business that produces PPDS food will be required to label it with the name of the food and a full ingredients list, with allergenic ingredients emphasised within the list.